upbound/vscode-up/README.md

 ## Getting Started

 Welcome! 👋🏻<br/>
-Whether you are new to Crossplane package authoriing or an experienced Crossplane operator, we hope this extension enhances your development experience.
+Whether you are new to Crossplane package authoring or an experienced Crossplane operator, we hope this extension enhances your development experience.

 * **Step 1.** If you haven't done so already, install the latest version of [Up](https://github.com/upbound/up)